ElusAegis/ai-passport/README.md

 ![Remote Operations](docs/centralized_id_diagram.png)

-### Step 1: Interact with Anthropic's API and Generate a Proof
+### Step 1: Interact with Anthropic's API and Generate an Attribution Proof

 Engage in a conversation with an AI assistant (e.g., Anthropic's Claude) and generate a cryptographic proof of the conversation.